MCPTotal

 OpenAI’s SDKs don’t support OAuth for MCP directly.
 However, in some cases, they accept an authorization bearer token.
 But in other cases, they don’t.

 Fortunately, MCPTotal supports several protocols and authentication methods for connecting to a space’s MCP server.
+While OpenAI’s documentation uses SSE, our tests show that “Streamable HTTP” also works reasonably well.

 Using OpenAI Client Response API with MCP

-If you’re already using OpenAI’s SDK, you can extend it to use MCP servers by adding a 'tools' dictionary to configure it.
+If you’re using OpenAI’s SDK, you can extend it to use MCP servers by adding a 'tools' dictionary to configure it.
 Here's a Python snippet that does that:

 1 from openai import OpenAI